elucidium/elucidium.github.io/_pages/music.md

 - Finale
 - Logic Pro
 - Ableton Live
-- GarageBand
-- Audacity
-- I'm also working with [Isaac Hayward](https://isaachayward.com/) to finish developing [CueQueue](https://cuequeue.app/docs/), an Ableton Live plugin used to integrate playback into live performance.

 ### other
 Music direction, vocal direction, audition accompaniment, sightreading and sightsinging (high proficiency), piano conducting, stick conducting, transcription (both by ear and from MIDI stems in a DAW), absolute pitch